 The cast of characters is a group of medical students and we are introduced to each of them in vignettes.
 Dave (Kevin Bacon) is shown working as an assistant to a surgeon.
 When a severely injured patient comes with the doctor unavailable, Dave performs the surgery himself.
-Then the doctor comes in and Dave is covered and blood *cue laugh track well not really, but that’s what would have happened in my version.
+Then the doctor comes in and Dave is covered in blood *cue laugh track well not really, but that’s what would have happened in my version.
 Dave is shown as the passionate risk taker of the group.
 How else do you describe a guy who rappels out of windows while having a conversation?

 Rachel (Julia Roberts) spends her time outside of class working with support groups who claim to have witnessed the afterlife.
 She also comforts the sick and dying patients.
 The performance is good for an otherwise underwritten character.
 Billy Baldwin plays Joe, who I can only describe as a “Pervert Sex Maniac” who videotapes himself having sex with various women despite his engagement to his fiancee Anne (Hope Davis).
 He should be a scumbag but somehow he’s saved by that Baldwin family charm.

 Oh, also there’s Oliver Platt.
 He’s a nerd.
 I don’t know, I guess because he’s not as handsome as everyone else?
 All we see him do is burn the midnight oil with books and drink a bunch of coffee.
 Yep, total nerd.